Members and friends are invited to study these policies and provide advice on improvements and additions.

 The difference is more than just scale.
 By being involved, the landholders themselves are able to influence the species mix, location, purpose and management of the forests so that they reflect the diversity of interests and aspirations of those within the local community.
 The result is a diversity of activity that reflects the diversity inherent within the community and contrasts with the uniformity of the forests established by outsiders.

 In any plantation establishment, remnant shrub and tree vegetation is protected from plantings, native grasses could be impacted and plantings surrounding isolated, mature trees (eg remnant red gums) will probably shorten the tree’s life by competing for a limited water resource

-    The current taxation environment is encouraging investment companies to purchase farms for large scale plantation development whilst discouraging the farmers to invest their own money - or form partnerships with off-farm investors - to establish farm forests.
+The managed investment taxation environment encouraged investment companies to purchase farms for large scale plantation development whilst discouraging the farmers to invest their own money – or form partnerships with off-farm investors - to establish farm forests.
 Rather than simply focusing on the volume of timber produced or the new employment opportunities in the forestry sector it is important to look at how commercial tree growing can enhance, rather than replace, existing land uses and the communities and the environment that depends on them.

-    EFN will work with the community and all levels of government to promote the following principles:
+EFN will work with the community and all levels of government to promote the following:

 - In areas where water resources will be significantly impacted a licence to purchase a transferable water entitlement be required.